hci-lab-um/heuristics-for-test-tool-design/Quality-Attributes.md

 [ISO 25019 portal](https://www.iso.org/standard/78177.html)

+NB: even as I write this, new standards are being developed, published, and discussed meaning there are several ways of dividing up the quality in use and product quality attributes.
+On this page, I have provided a simplified summary of some of the main quality attributes, plus notes from the research data.
+You can of course go to buy the new standard, [ISO 25019](https://www.iso.org/standard/78177.html) which has different definitions.
+Or use this summary from TMAP of the previous version ISO 25010 with their additional definitions have added for AI and sustainability [Summary of ISO 20510 from TMAP with links to additional attributes](https://www.tmap.net/wiki/quality-characteristics).

 ## Our Academic Papers

 Evans, Isabel, Chris Porter, Mark Micallef, and Julian Harty.
 "Stuck in limbo with magical solutions: The testers’ lived experiences of tools and automation."
 In Proceedings of the 15th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications, vol. 2, pp. 195-202.
 SCITEPRESS-Science and Technology Publications, 2020.